odanoburu/FreeLing-User-Manual/installation/installation-packages.md

 The zipfile already includes all third-party dependencies required by FreeLing (if you are curious you can find out how to install them yourself in section [Install from source on Windows](installation-windows.md) ).

 After uncompressing, you are ready to use FreeLing.
-See sections [Execute FreeLing demo](#execute-analyzer) and [Call FreeLing Library](#call-library) to find out more on how to use FreeLing.
+See sections [Test FreeLing Installation on Windows](test-windows-md), [Execute FreeLing demo](#execute-analyzer) and [Call FreeLing Library](#call-library) to find out more on how to use FreeLing.